fabriciodigennaro/api-services-middleware/README.md

 $ npm install
 ```

-Create a .env file using .env.example file as a guide (remember to include you own api keys!)
+Create a .env file using .env.example file as a guide (remember to include your own api keys!)

-After you have configured you .env file, you are set to run the application
+After you have configured your .env file, you are set to run the application

 ```bash
 $ npm run start:dev